lancedb/lancedb/docs/src/embeddings/custom_embedding_function.md

     --8<--- "nodejs/examples/custom_embedding_function.ts:call_custom_function"
     ```

-NOTE:
+!!! note

     You can always implement the `EmbeddingFunction` interface directly if you want or need to, `TextEmbeddingFunction` just makes it much simpler and faster for you to do so, by setting up the boiler plat for text-specific use case

 ## Multi-modal embedding function example
 You can also use the `EmbeddingFunction` interface to implement more complex workflows such as multi-modal embedding function support.